 Iceland Air: Example: Orlando to Zurich, Switzerland via Reykjavik, Iceland.

 - Select Flights, then enter the starting point

-- Then change the search to Multi-City then Add Flights:
+- Then change the search to Multi-City and Add Flights:

 Previously, you could add more flights on Iceland Air, but it now seems limited to three.